-Banks & Currency Exchange -- Peruvian and international banks with currency-exchange bureaus and ATMs are plentiful throughout Lima Centro, especially in the outer neighborhoods such as Miraflores, San Isidro, and Barranco, which are full of shopping centers, hotels, and restaurants.
-Money-changers, usually wearing colored smocks (sometimes with obvious “$” insignias), patrol the main streets off Parque Central in Miraflores and central Lima with calculators and dollars in hand.
+ATMs/Banks—Peruvian and international banks with currency-exchange bureaus and ATMs are plentiful throughout Lima Centro, especially in the outer neighborhoods such as Miraflores, San Isidro, and Barranco, which are full of shopping centers, hotels, and restaurants.
+Money-changers (sometimes in smocks with obvious “$” insignias) patrol the main streets off Parque Central in Miraflores and central Lima with calculators and dollars in hand.

-Police -- The Policía Nacional de Turismo (National Tourism Police) has staff members that speak English and are specifically trained to handle the needs of foreign visitors.
+Police—The Policía Nacional de Turismo (National Tourism Police) has staff members that speak English and are specifically trained to handle the needs of foreign visitors.
 The main office in Lima is at Av.
 Javier Prado Este 2465, 5th Floor, San Borja (next to the Museo de la Nación); the 24-hour tourist police line is tel.
 01/574-8000.
+Also see “Emergencies” above.

-Telephone -- Lima's area code is 01.
+Telephone—Lima’s area code is 01.
 It need not be dialed when making local calls within Lima, but it must be dialed when calling Lima from another city.
-Telephone booths are found throughout the city; the principal Telefónica del Perú office, where you can make long-distance and international calls, is on Plaza San Martín (Carabaya 937) in Lima Centro (tel.
-01/224-9355).
-It's open Monday through Saturday from 8am to 6pm and Sunday 8am to 1pm.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.